BrlA Legacy and Cow Island

 o Foster a sense of community in members of all ages through recreation and social programs.

 (Minutes of BRLA 2006 AGM, citing the 2002 BRLA AGM decision to reintegrate recreation and social programs).

 Recreation and Social Activities undertaken on Cow Island from 2002 to the present include:

 * Family Fun Day Regatta on Cow Island (all ages, swim and canoe races and BBQ) Aug long w/e

 Prior programming 2002-2006 also included Swimming Lessons & Teen program.

 2017 Notes from Murray Ault – son of “founding father” George Ault: In the summer of 1956, I recall a major “work party” showed up on the Island on a Saturday morning early in July.
 All participants were required to bring their own equipment: rakes, shovels, lawn mowers, etc. By noon, the property looked pretty spiffy.
 After lunch, the work continued and soon many were tuckered out.
 We looked back at the “new look” of Cow Island property and marvelled at how inviting this rag-tag piece of an island could look so inviting.
 Editor’s note: And this tradition continues to this day as Spring and Fall Cow Island Work Parties.

-Many thanks to long-time BRLA member and volunteer Nancy Watters for compiling this history.
+Many thanks to BRLA director and long-time cottager Nancy Watters for compiling this history.